-Financial assets
+Financial assets and liabilities

-Financial assets are initially recorded at fair value including, where permitted by IFRS 9, any directly attributable transaction costs.
+Financial assets and liabilities are initially recorded at fair value including, where permitted by IFRS 9, any directly attributable transaction costs.
 For those financial assets that are not subsequently held at fair value, the company assesses whether there is evidence of impairment at each balance sheet date.
-The company classifies its financial assets into the following categories: financial assets at amortised cost, financial assets at fair value through profit and loss and financial assets at fair value through other comprehensive income.
-Where financial assets are eligible to be carried at either amortised cost or fair value the company does not apply the fair value option.
+The company classifies its financial assets and liabilities into the following categories: financial assets and liabilities at amortised cost, financial assets and liabilities at fair value through profit and loss and financial assets at fair value through other comprehensive income.
+Where financial assets or liabilities are eligible to be carried at either amortised cost or fair value the company does not apply the fair value option.